mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to the clients within a group and can only be used if the `external_senders` extension is present in the group's GroupContext.

-The other case, indicated by a `new_proposal_member` SenderType is useful when existing members of the group can independently authorize the addition of an MLS client proposing it be added to the group.
+The other case, indicated by a `new_member_proposal` SenderType is useful when existing members of the group can independently authorize the addition of an MLS client proposing it be added to the group.
 External proposals which are not authorized are considered invalid.